 Different machining processes excel at specific prototype types, based on complexity, volume, e materiale.
 Choosing the right process is critical to balancing quality and efficiency.

-1.1 Process Comparison & Scenari di applicazione
+1.1 Process Comparison & Application Scenarios

-Processo di lavorazione | Vantaggi chiave | Unit Price Range (Single Piece, Città di New York) | Applicable Prototype Characteristics | Casi d'uso tipici |
+| Processo di lavorazione | Vantaggi principali | Unit Price Range (Single Piece, CNY) | Applicable Prototype Characteristics | Typical Use Cases |

-MACCHING CNC | Alta precisione (±0.05-0.1mm), suitable for complex geometries (Discussioni, superfici curve) | 500 – 3,000 | – Solid metal parts (alluminio, acciaio inossidabile)- Parti che richiedono tolleranze strette- Low to medium volume (1-50 pezzi) | Equipment shells, parentesi meccaniche, dissipatori di calore |
+| Lavorazione CNC | Alta precisione (±0.05-0.1mm), suitable for complex geometries (discussioni, superfici curve) | 500 – 3,000 | – Solid metal parts (alluminio, acciaio inossidabile)- Parts requiring tight tolerances- Low to medium volume (1-50 pezzi) | Equipment shells, mechanical brackets, dissipatori di calore |

-Stampa 3D in metallo | No mold needed; ideal for intricate structures (cavità interne, reticoli) | 1,000 – 5,000 | – Complesso, non-traditional shapes- Piccole parti (50-200G)- Low volume (1-20 pezzi) | Componenti aerospaziali, Impianti medici, custom gears |
+| Stampa 3D in metallo | No mold needed; ideal for intricate structures (cavità interne, reticoli) | 1,000 – 5,000 | – Complesso, non-traditional shapes- Piccole parti (50-200G)- Low volume (1-20 pezzi) | Componenti aerospaziali, impianti medici, custom gears |

-Timbratura | Fast production for thin-walled parts; cost-effective for medium volume | 1,000 – 5,000 (including mold) | – Thin metal sheets (0.5-3spessore mm)- Simple to moderately complex flat parts- Medium to high volume (50+ pezzi) | Recinti elettronici, auto body panels, connector shells |
+| Stampaggio | Fast production for thin-walled parts; cost-effective for medium volume | 1,000 – 5,000 (including mold) | – Thin metal sheets (0.5-3spessore mm)- Simple to moderately complex flat parts- Medium to high volume (50+ pezzi) | Contenitori elettronici, auto body panels, gusci dei connettori |

-Morire casting | High efficiency for complex metal housings; excellent for mass production transition | 2,000 – 8,000 (including mold) | – Complex 3D shapes with thin walls- Prototipi ad alto volume (100+ pezzi)- Metalli non ferrosi (alluminio, lega di zinco) | Parti auto (Componenti del motore), consumer electronics housings |
+| Pressofusione | High efficiency for complex metal housings; excellent for mass production transition | 2,000 – 8,000 (including mold) | – Complex 3D shapes with thin walls- High-volume prototypes (100+ pezzi)- Metalli non ferrosi (alluminio, lega di zinco) | Auto parts (componenti del motore), consumer electronics housings |

 1.2 Key Considerations for Process Selection

-- Complessità: For parts with internal channels or lattice structures (PER ESEMPIO., lightweight aerospace brackets), metal 3D printing is the only feasible option—CNC machining cannot reach internal features without splitting the part.
+- Complessità: For parts with internal channels or lattice structures (per esempio., lightweight aerospace brackets), metal 3D printing is the only feasible option—CNC machining cannot reach internal features without splitting the part.

 - Materiale: Stamping works best with ductile metals (alluminio, rame), while CNC machining handles rigid materials (acciaio inossidabile, lega di titanio) more effectively.